boardude/Flockr-Project/sdlc_planning/sdlc_files/user_stories.md

 ### **User story 4.2** ###
 As a user of Flockr, I want to be able to have audio-only calls for quick and informal meetings where there is no need to appear in front of a camera.
 ### *Task 4.2* ###
-Add option to turn off the camera in video calls.
+Add option to turn off/on the camera in video calls.
 ### *UAC 4.2 - rule-based* ###
-* Users can turn off and on their camera stream during a video call at any time
+* Users can turn off and on their camera stream at any time during a video call
 * Users can continue to participate in the call voice-only after turning off their camera

 ### **User story 4.3** ###
+As a participant of a video call, I want to be able to mute my mic at any time during the call in case if a family member is talking to me and I don't want other participants of the call to hear my conversation.
+### *Task 4.3* ###
+Add the option to turn off/on the microphone in video calls
+### *UAC 4.3* ###
+* Users can turn off and on their microphone input at any time during a video call
+* Users can hold a dedicated key to temporarily unmute their microphone when it is in a muted (off) state

+### **User story 4.4** ###
 As a user of Flockr, I want to be able to mute my mic and turn off my camera before joining a meeting to avoid causing any disruption.
-### *Task 4.3* ###
+### *Task 4.4* ###
 Add panel to check and set audio and video settings after clicking on 'join call' button, but prior to actually joining the call.
-### *UAC 4.3 - scenario based* ###
+### *UAC 4.4 - scenario based* ###
 **Scenario:** Set up video call settings before joining a video call **Given:** The user is in a channel or direct message **When:** The user has selected to start or join a video call